axelf4/nix-rebar3/README.md

-`rebar3WithPlugins`, in addition to manually specified plugins, a custom [`rebar_ignore_deps`][rebar_ignore_deps.erl] is always included, that, when the environment variable `REBAR_IGNORE_DEPS` is non-empty, override the `install_deps` rebar3 provider to instead proceed with the build as if there were no declared dependencies.
+`rebar3WithPlugins`, in addition to manually specified plugins, a custom [`rebar_ignore_deps`][rebar_ignore_deps.erl] is always included, that, when the environment variable `REBAR_IGNORE_DEPS` is non-empty, overrides the `install_deps` rebar3 provider to instead proceed with the build as if there were no declared dependencies.

 There are choices that can be made when packaging rebar3 projects with